nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Finding an elderly
 1. Finding an elderly by name
-    1. Prerequisites: List all elderlies using the `list` command.
-Multiple elderlies in the list.
+    1. Prerequisites: List all elderly using the `list` command.
+Multiple elderly in the list.
     2. Test case: `find Alice`<br>
-       Expected: Elderlies with the name `Alice` are shown in the list.
-Other elderlies are hidden.
+       Expected: Elderly with the name `Alice` are shown in the list.
+Other elderly are hidden.

 2. Finding an elderly by NRIC
-   1. Prerequisites: List all elderlies using the `list` command.
-Multiple elderlies in the list.
+   1. Prerequisites: List all elderly using the `list` command.
+Multiple elderly in the list.
    2. Test case: `find S6516486H`<br>
         Expected: The elderly with the NRIC `S6516486H` is shown in the list.
-Other elderlies are hidden.
+Other elderly are hidden.

 ### Marking an elderly as called
 1. Mark an elderly as called by index
-   1. Prerequisites: List all elderlies using the `list` command.
+   1. Prerequisites: List all elderly using the `list` command.
    2. Test case: `mark 1`<br>
     Expected: The elderly at index 1 is marked as called.
 The status message shows the details of the elderly marked as called.
 Their next call date should be updated.
 2. Mark an elderly as called by NRIC